1. WHAT'S A PUBLIC BANK?

 All of these initiatives–housing, business loans, and green infrastructure–contribute to the goal of building long-term wealth for BIPOC communities within the public bank’s city or region.
 This is well-documented to positively impact the health, education, and overall well-being of marginalized communities and their neighborhoods.

-11. HOW DO PUBLIC BANKS AID IN GREEN ENERGY INFRASTRUCTURE AND DEVELOPMENT?
+11. HOW DO PUBLIC BANKS SUPPORT GREEN ENERGY INFRASTRUCTURE AND DEVELOPMENT?

 14. ARE THERE PRECEDENTS FOR PUBLIC BANKING IN THE US?